ctrliq/ciq-shim-build/README.md

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim signing application.
 *******************************************************************************
-No extra info, just some questions about using certwrapper/certmule to trust upstream distro components.
-(I like the "mule" name better ;-) )  Can't find this being used or approved in other reviews, but it's very interesting.
-We're maintaining the beginnings of an RPM, and it's definitely something that should find its way into distros!
+No extra info, just some questions about using certwrapper to trust upstream distro components - hoping others look into this really useful tool as well.